mementoweb/timegate/README.md

 - `activated` When `true`, the cache stores TimeMap (from APIs that allows batch `get_all_mementos` requests.
 When false the cache files are not created.
 - `refresh_time` Time in seconds, for which it is assumed that a TimeMap didn't change.
 Any TimeGate request for a datetime past this period (or any TimeMap request past this period) will trigger a refresh of the cached value.
 Default 3600 seconds
 - `cache_directory` Relative path for data and lock files
+- `cache_max_size` The maximum size of the cache directory, in MB.
+The cache will start deleting values before this limit is reached.